We encourage everybody to proactively start searching for an accommodation as soon as possible.

 DO NOT miss the registration dates!
 Some of the student halls only open their registrations for a very short period (1 to 5 days) and if you haven’t registered on time, you will not be able to do it before the following semester.

 It is important to communicate with the private landlords and to agree on terms of cancellation/termination of the lease before signing it.
 You will then be aware of the exact conditions of the contract in which you will commit.

-You are a prospective student at EPFL, you do not reside in the Lausanne area and you are surprised to receive no response from advertisers whom you send requests to?
+You are a prospective student at EPFL, you do not live in the Lausanne area and you are surprised to receive no reply from advertisers whom you send requests to?
 This happens every year in the pre-academic period and by experience we know that the main reasons are:

-- Advertisers publish their housing offers just before leaving on vacation and read their emails upon their return.
+- Some advertisers publish their housing offers just before leaving on vacation and read their emails upon their return.